hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ![img_6.png](img_6.svg)
 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
    It is necessary to facilitate our build process, which includes Rust libraries.
 It also provides independent release cycles between consensus node code and other library users.
-2. **swirlds-nativesupport**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
+2. **hedera-common-nativesupport**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
-3. **swirlds-crypto-tss**: Gradle module for the TSS Library.
+3. **hedera-cryptography-tss**: Gradle module for the TSS Library.
-   This library's only client is the consensus node, so it will be in the hedera-services repository, under the `platform-sdk` folder.
+   This library's only client is the consensus node, so it will be in the `hedera-services` repository, under a newly created `hedera-cryptography` folder in `hedera-services`.
-4. **swirlds-crypto-signatures**: Gradle module for the Bilinear Pairings Signature Library.
+4. **hedera-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
-5. **swirlds-crypto-pairings-api**: Gradle module for the Bilinear Pairings API.
+5. **hedera-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
-6. **swirlds-crypto-altbn128**: Gradle module that will implement the Bilinear Pairings API using alt-bn128 elliptic curve.
+6. **hedera-cryptography-altbn128**: Gradle module that will implement the Bilinear Pairings API using alt-bn128 elliptic curve.
    That curve has been chosen due to EVM support.
 The arkworks rust library will provide the underlying cryptography implementation.
    The module will include Java and Rust code that will be compiled for all supported system architectures and distributed in a jar with a predefined structure.